fhir-fli/fhir_auth/README.md

 Also same setup as above.
 Just remember to specify the launch url the same way, and include the clientId.
 When you launch, you will be able to choose a patient, and they will provide the username and password that you'll use for the Oauth login.

+## Mobile

+Unfortunately, neither Epic nor Cerner offer an option to use a mobile device (well, not a mobile app anyway, they only allow http or https redirects, which is now how mobile redirects work).
+The setup below should work in real life, however, you would just need your sysadmin to approve your redirects.

 ### Android Setup

 Setting up your app, because it has to go deeper in Android and iOS than most, is a pain.
 I'm using [oauth2_client](https://pub.dev/packages/oauth2_client).